Protection of Local Services (Planning) Bill

 Overview

-This Bill aims to give local planning authorities in England more control over the demolition or change of use of buildings and land previously used for local services.
-It requires planning permission for such actions, preventing their loss without proper consideration.
+This bill aims to give local planning authorities in England more control over the demolition or change of use of buildings and land that provide local services.
+It does this by requiring planning permission in these cases, preventing unplanned loss of vital community assets.

 Description